-Since 2001, Lindalyn Kakadelis has worked with the John Locke Foundation.
-She currently is the Director of Education Outreach for the organization.
+Lindalyn Kakadelis is Executive Director for the North Carolina Coalition for Charter Schools.
+Her previous experience includes service with the John Locke Foundation as Director of Education Outreach for the organization.
 Before this assignment she served as the Director of the North Carolina Education Alliance, a resource network providing North Carolinians with comprehensive data on topics affecting K-12 education.

 Before coming to the Alliance, Mrs. Kakadelis served as the Director of Children’s Scholarship Fund (CSF) of Charlotte for more than two years.
 CSF, a privately funded charity providing tuition assistance to lower-income students, gives disadvantaged families the freedom to choose the best school for their child.